Professor Christopher Birkbeck

 - SEEK: Research profile

-I was born and educated in the UK, studying geography at the University of Oxford (1974) and completing a Ph.D. on crime in Latin America (1981) at what is now Swansea University.
-In 1980, I moved to Venezuela to work in the Universidad de Los Andes, where I was involved in the development of South America’s first undergraduate degree programme in Criminology (which opened in 1992).
-I remained with the Universidad de Los Andes until the end of 2005, having been a Professor of Criminology since 1993 and co-founder of the Criminology Research Group.
-Between 1987 and 1999, I also spent more than five years as a visiting teacher and researcher at the University of New Mexico, in the United States.
-I joined the University of Salford in 2006, where I am now a Professor of Criminology.
-I have also been a visiting scholar at the University of Montreal (2003) and the University of Florida (2009).
+Professor.
+Birbeck remained with the Universidad de Los Andes until the end of 2005, having been a Professor of Criminology since 1993 and co-founder of the Criminology Research Group.
+Between 1987 and 1999, he also spent more than five years as a visiting teacher and researcher at the University of New Mexico, in the United States.
+He joined the University of Salford in 2006, and became a Professor of Criminology.
+He has also been a visiting scholar at the University of Montreal (2003) and the University of Florida (2009).

-My current teaching mainly relates to the workings of the criminal justice system.
-With Muzammil Quraishi, I have led the planning and implementation of an innovative new undergraduate module on ‘The Criminal Justice Process’, which is jointly delivered with a group of senior criminal justice practitioners.
-I also explore the sociological and narrative dimensions of the criminal justice process in a module on ‘Constructing Guilt and Innocence’.
+His current teaching mainly relates to the workings of the criminal justice system.
+With Muzammil Quraishi, together they led on the planning and implementation of an innovative new undergraduate module on ‘The Criminal Justice Process’, which is jointly delivered with a group of senior criminal justice practitioners.
+Professor.
+Birbeck also explore's the sociological and narrative dimensions of the criminal justice process in a module on ‘Constructing Guilt and Innocence’.